12+ Cheapest Visa-Free Destinations for South Africans

 But if you’re looking to explore a country that has yet to become overrun by the hordes in Thailand, you’ll fall hard for Laos!

-Some of my favourite experiences were attending the daily Alms Giving Ceremony in Luang Prabang, cruising down the Mekong River, exploring ancient Buddhist caves, learning how to cook traditional Laos cuisine and shopping a bit too much at the night markets.
+Some of my favourite experiences were attending the daily Alms-Giving Ceremony in Luang Prabang, cruising down the Mekong River, exploring ancient Buddhist caves, learning to cook traditional Lao cuisine, and shopping a bit too much at the night markets.

 Visa Information: Visa on arrival for 30 days.